 Look for and get rid of air leaks inside your house and cut back on your heating and cooling costs.
-Provided below are some tips on how to air seal your house and improve your home’s comfort and efficiency.
+Provided below are some tips air sealing your house and improve your home’s comfort and efficiency.

 Begin With A Home Energy Audit

 Several utility firms provide free home energy audits.
 In case yours does too, then be sure to schedule an appointment so you can have your house checked out by a professional.
 They will most likely do what is referred to as a blower door test to determine if there are air leaks inside your house.
-That is why once they depressurize your house to see where air escapes.
-It is most likely to pinpoint issues that you may otherwise not see.
-In case your utility provider does not provide this free service, think of hiring a professional energy auditor to perform the test for you.
+This service is provided by us at Ductworks Heating and Cooling.

 Would you like to save some money on your heating and cooling by doing your very own energy audit?

 Inspect the area where two building materials come together for cracks or gaps that may allow air in or out of your house.
 This may include, but not limited to, where the chimney and siding meet, where the foundation and siding meets, and where the roof and siding meet.
 You should also check for spaces where vents, electrical, or plumbing come through the exterior walls, the roof, and the foundation.
 And do not forget to inspect the seals surrounding your doors and windows.